tldr-pages/tldr/pages/common/git-switch.md

 `git switch --create {{branch_name}}`

-- Create a new branch based on an existing commit:
+- Create a new branch based on an existing commit and switch to it:

 `git switch --create {{branch_name}} {{commit}}`

-- Update all submodules to match the target branch:
+- Switch to a branch and update all submodules to match:

 `git switch --recurse-submodules {{branch_name}}`

-- Automatically merge the current branch and any uncommitted changes into the new branch:
+- Switch to a branch and automatically merge the current branch and any uncommitted changes into it:

 `git switch --merge {{branch_name}}`